algorys/sysadmin/tutoriel/en/_posts/2016-05-18-fusioninventory-deploy-mirrors.md

 The agent will receive a list of mirror servers from GLPI.

-It will try it (them if defined many) with the file(s) required for deploy the software.
-If it not find it, at the end it get it from GLPI.
+It will try to use a (some if many servers are defined) mirror server to fetch the file(s) required to deploy the software.
+If it does not find the file on a mirror server, it gets it utlimately from GLPI.